 InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 1.1 The candidate applies appropriate learning theories recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas.
-VDOE 1 Candidate displays little or no knowledge of the developmental characteristics of the age group.
+Candidate displays little or no knowledge of the developmental characteristics of the age group.
 Candidate displays partial knowledge of the broad developmental characteristics of the age group.
 Candidate displays accurate understanding of the typical developmental characteristics of the age group, as well as exceptions to the general patterns across the cognitive, linguistic, social, emotional, and physical areas.
 In addition to accurate knowledge of the typical developmental characteristics of the age group and exceptions to the general patterns, the candidate displays knowledge that individual learner development varies within and across the cognitive, linguistic, social, emotional, and physical areas.

-10 1.2 The candidate Candidate lacks Candidate recognizes Candidate's Candidate demonstrates designs and understanding how the value of knowledge of how extensive and subtle implements learners learn and understanding how learners learn is understanding of how developmentally does not seek learners learn, but accurate and current. learners learn and applies appropriate and information about their knowledge is Candidate designs this knowledge to the challenging developmentally limited or outdated. and implements classroom community.
-The learning appropriate learning Technology is not technology enhanced, candidate implements arange experiences that experiences nor uses used as an developmentally ofdevelopmentally include the use of technology as an instructional tool or appropriate and appropriate and technology. instructional tool. the technology used challenging learning challenging learning is not appropriate for experiences for both experiences for the class as the task or the class as a whole a whole, small groups, and VDOE 2 developmental and individual individual learners. characteristics of the learner.
-Appropriate technologies Technology age group. are used to enhance learning, collaboration, and high order thinking.
-Diversity 6 WARK
+0 111 G 111 1 1.2 The candidate Candidate lacks Candidate Candidate's Candidate demonstrates designs and understanding how recognizes the knowledge of how extensive and subtle implements learners learn and value of learners learn is understanding of how developmentally does not seek understanding how accurate and learners learn and applies appropriate and information about learners learn, but current.
+Candidate this knowledge to the challenging developmentally their knowledge is designs and classroom community. learning appropriate limited or outdated. implements The candidate experiences that learning Technology is not technology enhanced, implements arangeof include the use of experiences nor used as an developmentally developmentally technology. uses technology as instructional tool or appropriate and appropriate and an instructional the technology used challenging challenging learning tool. is not appropriate learning experiences for the class VDOE 2 for the task or experiences for as a whole, small groups, developmental both the class as a and individual learners.
+Technology characteristics of whole and Appropriate technologies the age group. individual learner. are used to enhance and the second learning, collaboration, Diversity and high order thinking.
+MAN MA l 1 1